 Some of the Australia-based Telegram channels that these and other posts were shared in were involved in the organization of recent anti-vaccine and anti-lockdown protests in Australia.

-There were also assertions of financial conspiracy around the use of remdesivir and “big pharma and hospitals scheming for profit,” such as in this claim (4,000 views) that Australian hospitals were administering remdesivir to receive more money from Australia’s government-funded health service.
+There were also assertions of financial conspiracy around the use of remdesivir and “big pharma and hospitals scheming for profit,” such as in a claim (4,000 views) that Australian hospitals were administering remdesivir to receive more money from Australia’s government-funded health service.
 On September 17, Australian MP Craig Kelly suggested Australia’s drug regulator had approved remdesivir but not the anti-parasitic drug ivermectin because the former “earns huge profits for Big Pharma.”
-That post has been viewed nearly 38,000 times.
+That post was viewed nearly 38,000 times.

 The Associated Press debunked Ardis’s false claims in this fact check report, citing expert opinions that the symptoms described would be associated with severe Covid-19 infection and not remdesivir.
 Falsehoods and conspiracy theories about possible treatment for Covid-19, including remdesivir, may have real-life consequences if online narratives discourage people from seeking medical care, as NBC’s Ben Collins reported. — Lucinda Beaman, Esther Chan